Pyomo/pyomo/doc/OnlineDocs/getting_started/overview.rst

    [    0.39] Applying Pyomo postprocessing actions
    [    0.39] Pyomo Finished

-The numbers is square brackets indicate how much time was required for each step.
+The numbers in square brackets indicate how much time was required for each step.
 Results are written to the file named ``results.json``, which has a special structure that makes it useful for post-processing.
 To see a summary of results written to the screen, use the ``--summary`` option:

 ::

 pyomo solve abstract1.py abstract1.dat --solver=cplex --summary

 To see a list of Pyomo command line options, use: